2008–09 FC Barcelona season

 In 2008–09, FC Barcelona started a new era with a new manager, former captain and Barcelona B coach Pep Guardiola, who led the team to the first treble in Spanish football history.
 After selling off high-profiled players such as Deco and Ronaldinho, Barcelona played scintillating football throughout the season, winning the Copa del Rey, La Liga, and the UEFA Champions League.
-Guardiola‘s 2008-09 Barcelona is widely considered to be one of the best teams of all time.
+This team is widely regarded as one of the greatest teams in football history.